-Bratislav Svetozarevic is a post-doctoral researcher at the Urban Energy Systems laboratory at Empa, working within the ehub group.
-He joined Empa in November 2018.
+Bratislav Svetozarevic is working as a scientist at the Urban Energy Systems laboratory at Empa within the ehub group.
+He joined Empa in November 2018 as a post-doctoral researcher.

 His current work is related to data-driven, learning-based control algorithms for processes and systems in buildings.
 The goal of self-optimizing control algorithms is to improve the operational efficiency of buildings and offer (close-to) optimal control performance over the lifespan of a building without a substantial or any need for human interventions.
 Therefore, besides energy savings, these algorithms reduce the need for maintenance in buildings and allow for continuous commissioning, i.e. automatic recommissioning after a part of the system was replaced, thus reducing the overall buildings' operational costs.
 Bratislav's particular interests lie in the transferability and large-scale applicability of these algorithms within building systems and districts with integrated renewable energy generation, conversion, and storage systems, as well as connected electric vehicles with uni- and bi-directional charging.